 Just like the internet, a GLUE-based network has no single center.
 When GLUE finds more GLUE in the network, they join forces and team up to work as one!
 By default, GLUE makes its resources available to every other GLUE system in the network – enabling new workflows and new ways for multi-user interaction!
 However, if you want to protect functionality, use can use passphrases to prevent undesired access in open networks.

 Use multiple GLUE instances in your network to…

-- have more places to connect Blocks and other Gear via USB
+- have more places to connect MPA Things and other Gear via USB

 - combine autonomous and independent setups in agile ways

 - invite your friends to combine your capabilities for uninhibited creativity

 There is no need to limit yourself to monoculture where every device has to speak the same protocol.
 Any attempt to standardize a single protocol to be the one and only protocol is not only futile, it is also simply a bad idea.
 Fact is – there are many popular protocols out there that deserve to be supported.
 Therefore GLUE is multi-protocol.
 While it uses its own protocol for the interconnect of multiple GLUE instances, it simultaneously communicates multiple protocols over the network.

 On day one, GLUE will support the following protocols: